 - 27. State law regulates entry into the residential real estate brokerage services industry.
 There are two licensee categories: (i) the real estate broker; and (ii) the individual real estate licensee or agent.
 Brokers supervise agents who work directly with consumers.
 Agents solicit listings, work with homeowners to sell their homes, and show buyers homes that are likely to match their preferences.
 Brokers often provide agents with branding, advertising, and other services that help the agents complete transactions. - 28.
 Although there is no legal impediment to consumers buying and selling homes on their own, the large majority of consumers choose to work with a real estate broker.
 The substantial majority of residential real estate transactions involve the services of licensed real estate professionals.
 According to NAR, in 2017, 92 percent of sellers sold their home and 87 percent of buyers purchased their home with the assistance of a real estate broker. - 29.
 The vast majority of licensed real estate professionals active in the residential real estate brokerage services industry are NAR members. - 30.
 NAR promulgates rules and codes of conduct for its members and for its state, territorial and local associations.
 These associations, in turn, are required to adopt NAR's rules and bylaws and to enforce NAR-promulgated rules upon the licensed real estate professionals comprising the associations. - 31.
-Until recently, with the surge in consumer demand for pocket listings, NAR-affiliated MLSs facilitated the vast majority of residential real estate transactions.
+Until recently, with the surge in consumer demand for pocket listings, NAR-affiliated MLSs facilitated the vast majority of residential real estate transactions. - 32.
+MLSs are joint ventures among virtually all licensed real estate

-- 32. MLSs are joint ventures among virtually all licensed real estate professionals operating in local or regional areas.
-Licensed real estate professionals regard participation in their local MLS as critical to their ability to compete with other licensed real estate professionals for home sellers and buyers.
-The MLS combines its members' home listings information into a database, usually in electronic form.
-The MLS then makes these data available to all licensed real estate professionals who are members of the MLS.
-By listing in the MLS, a licensed real estate professional can market properties to a large set of potential buyers.
-By searching the MLS, a licensed real estate professional representing a buyer can provide that buyer with information about all the listed homes in the area that match the buyer's housing needs.
-An MLS is thus a market-wide joint venture of competitors that possesses substantial market power: to compete successfully, a licensed real estate professional must be a member; and to be a member, a licensed real estate professional must adhere to any restrictions that the MLS imposes. - 33.
-The state, territorial and local associations of NAR (sometimes referred to as "Realtor® associations") own NAR-affiliated MLSs.
+- 33. The state, territorial and local associations of NAR (sometimes referred to as "Realtor® associations") own NAR-affiliated MLSs.
 NAR requires each of these associations to comply with the mandatory provisions in NAR's Handbook on Multiple Listing Policy. - 34.
 NAR does not require that licensed real estate professionals be NAR members to participate in NAR-affiliated MLSs.
 In Alabama, California, Florida, and Georgia, NAR-affiliated MLSs are prohibited by law from promulgating any such requirement.
 As a result, many licensed real estate professionals that are not NAR members participate in NAR-affiliated MLSs. - 35.
-NAR-affiliated MLSs, including the MLS Defendants, must adopt new or amended NAR policies.
+NAR-affiliated MLSs must adopt new or amended NAR policies.
 NAR's Handbook on Multiple Listing Policy states that NAR-affiliated MLSs "must conform their governing documents to the mandatory MLS policies established by the National Association's Board of Directors to ensure continued status as member boards and to ensure coverage under the master professional liability insurance program."